-1.9 Examples of areas where the University may have contact with children and adults who may be vulnerable may include (this is not an exhaustive list):
+1.9 Examples of areas where the University may have contact with children and adults who may be at risk may include (this is not an exhaustive list):

-1.9 Vulnerable adult The University defines a vulnerable adult as a person aged 18 or over who is, or may be, in need of services by reason of mental or other disability, age or illness (including an addiction to alcohol or drugs) or is living in a sheltered or residential care home and who is, or may be, unable to take care of him or herself, or unable to protect him or herself against significant harm, abuse or exploitation, including being drawn into terrorism.
+The University defines an adult (aged 18 or over) to be at risk if they are, or may be, in need of additional support services as they are, or may be, unable to take care of themself, or unable to protect themself from significant harm, abuse or exploitation, including being drawn into terrorism.

 1.10 Child The University defines a child as a person who is under the age of 18 (“Child”).
 The fact that a Child has reached 16 years of age, is living independently or is in Further/Higher education does not change his or her status for the purpose of this Policy.